napalm-automation/napalm-ansible/README.md

 ```
 $ napalm-ansible
 To make sure ansible can make use of the napalm modules you will have
-to add the following configurtion to your ansible configureation
+to add the following configuration to your ansible configuration
 file, i.e. `./ansible.cfg`:

     [defaults]